-Defunct charity Kids Company was “fobbed off” by the government at least 82 times the High Court heard yesterday.
+The defunct charity Kids Company was “fobbed off” by the government at least 82 times, the High Court heard yesterday.

 Hannon had spent the previous day presenting the findings of his team’s investigation into the children’s charity.

 The OR is seeking to secure disqualification from senior positions for periods of up to six years against seven trustees of the charity, plus Camila Batmanghelidjh, its founder and former chief executive.

 In attempting to make the case that the charity had many supporters of means, both inside and outside of government, George Bompas QC of 4 Stone Buildings, acting on behalf of former trustees Richard Handover, Francesca Robinson and Alan Yentob, who chaired the charity for 18 years, referenced a finance committee meeting in January 2015.

 There, he said, the charity had been assured by David Cameron’s government that it did not want Kids Company to close any services, although it was noted that the rhetoric did not often match the words.

 Bompas asked: “Is it your criticism of the trustees that they’re woolly and optimistic or untruthful?”

 “My criticism is that the company was in decline for a long time,” said Hannon.

 He referenced the findings of his investigation, where he said that Alan Yentob talked about being fobbed off by the government over funding requests at least 82 times.